driesnuttin25/Soldering_station_22-23/README.md

 8. [Acknowledgements](#acknowledgements)

 ## About The Project
 The Soldering Station project was inspired by the catalogue Elektor.
 The project focuses on learning new software and building tools, rather than creating something from scratch.
 The finished product is an essential tool for any electrical engineer.
 The manufacturing of the soldering station involves the collaboration of five distinct modules: power supply, CPU, PWM, thermocouple, and display.
 There is also a seperate pcb called the transfer which connects the main pcb to the rotary encoder, the two buttons and the lcd screen.
+Please feel free to alter any design choice and make this your own.
+This project was done in celebration of the transistors 75th birthday.

 ### Prerequisites
 This is a list of the software you'll need to be able to make this project for yourself.